 The second image to the right is actually a small “cave” inside the waterfall if you hike up just a little bit.
 It is going to require that you squat through this area, but it’s amazing to view it!

 Now when you’re satisfied with the views and activities here, you can make your way back down to the parking lot, BUT here’s a cool “alternate route” you can take which I often do with my friends.

 Here is where the secret trail of location 4 begins:

 Instead of taking the regular trail back down which you originally took up to Kaaterskill, head downstream via hopping the rocks that run parallel to the trail.

 This is an awesome experience if you love parkour and challenging yourself and the scenery is even more beautiful on this parallel trail than the official one next to it (marked in yellow).

-There are 4 activities in this place that make it arguably the most epic experience out of all the 5 things I do in the Catskills.
-Here is a map of the location and which activities we do (from 1-4).
+Here is a map of the locations and which activities I do (from 1-4).
 It begins at spot 2 (Fawn’s Leap, and ends at Rat’s Hole Park, which is spot 5).